 In the summer and early fall our water use can double from the rest of the year for swimming pools, growing food, maintaining sports fields and other social and community-building uses.
 But a lot is also used to green our lawns, wash our decks or driveways and other lower-priority uses.
-The region-wide sprinkling regulations are an effective way to help us use our drinking water wisely.
+The region-wide watering regulations are an effective way to help us use our drinking water wisely.

-Sprinkling Regulations are in effect May 15 to October 15
+Lawn Watering Regulations are in effect May 15 to October 15

 Odd-numbered addresses Tuesday, Thursday, Sunday mornings 4 am to 9 am